canonical/ubuntu-pro-client/docs/explanations/how_to_interpret_the_security_status_command.md

 # How to interpret the security-status command output

 The `security-status` command is used to get an overview of the packages installed in your machine.
-Currently, the command only support machine readable output: `json` or `yaml`.

-If you run the `ua security-status --format yaml` command on your machine, you are expected to see the output following this structure:
+If you run the `pro security-status --format yaml` command on your machine, you are expected to see the output following this structure:

 ```